 Since the glass is expected to bear a heavy structural load, your design must be tested to ensure that it meets all the necessary load-bearing requirements.
 You cannot legally install structural glass that is not fit for purpose due to the obvious safety risks, which is why prior testing is mandatory.

-Vertical glass panels must be able to withstand a particular line load – like the weight of a person leaning on a glass barrier.
+Vertical glass panels must be able to withstand a particular line load – such as the weight of a person leaning on a glass barrier.
 The glass specifications and fixings must bear the appropriate load for its intended purpose.
-The same applies for horizontally installed panels, which must be able to bear an adequate maintenance load – such as the weight of a person accessing a roof for repairs.
+The same applies to horizontally installed panels, which must be able to bear an adequate maintenance load – like the weight of a person accessing a roof for repairs.

 Exterior walls and facades will also need to withstand a wind load of no less than 0.5kN to ensure that the structural glass won’t crack, bow, or break under the pressure of strong winds.
 Buildings by the coast or at high altitudes are likely to have much higher wind load requirements.